EricWay1024/Homological-Algebra-Notes/ha/1-cat.typ

   It does not really matter here if we write $F G => Id$ or $Id => F G$ (the same for $G F$) because it is a natural isomorphism, but the above way of writing is to ensure consistency with an alternative definition of adjoint functors.

 #remark[
   Let $X, Y in Top$ and $f: X arrows.lr Y : g$ be continuous maps.
 If $f compose g tilde id $ and $g compose f tilde id$ then $X, Y$ are homotopy equivalent.
-Natural transformations are simiar to the notion of homotopy.
+Natural transformations are similar to the notion of homotopy.
 ]

 == Limits and Colimits